Top blog articles

 You may know someone that needs a couch or a sturdy desk.
 Ask around and see if anyone that you know has any use for any of the old items.
 You might have a friend whose child is about to head off to the university that could use an old futon or a relative that needs a filing cabinet for their new business.
 You can offer the items for free or for a small fee and quite possibly help them out.

-Offering the items to people browsing yard sales can be a great way to get rid of the items and score some extra cash.
+Yard sales are a great furniture disposal method that allows you to score some extra cash in the process.
 Make sure you advertise some of your big-ticket items to draw more people.
 You might also pair your furniture with other small household items and clothing that you were planning to get rid of anyway and bring in even more money.